MichalisIosif/MichalisIosif/README.md

 📂 Projects
 Smart Investment Tracker 📈: A Python-based system using the Yahoo Finance API to track investments.
 FlexJob: An online booking and management platform designed for service providers to streamline their scheduling and client management.
+Weather telegram bot: A Telegram bot that provides daily weather updates and clothing recommendations.
 Future Startups 🚀: Always brainstorming and developing new ideas to bring to life.

 🎯Goals